 Homelessness and rough sleeping is a problem on our doorstep, quite literally, yet how often do we walk past a homeless individual not really sure of the best thing to do to help?
 We are trying to do something about that.

 iShelter goes beyond offering a warm place to stay; we offer a mentoring programme to work with individuals, give them every chance to find their feet again and make plans for the future.
-Our mentoring programme has helped many individuals to secure employment and subsequently move to their own rented accommodation.
+Since opening in 2017, we have welcomed 70 guests and thanks to our strength-based programme, over 50% have secured employment and subsequently moved to their own rented accommodation.

 iShelter is making a genuine difference to homelessness – offering people a hand-up not just a hand-out.

 The Story of iShelter began in 2015, when a group of people joined a soup run and experienced the true impact of homelessness, as well as the importance of the support that is provided across the city.

 After that night, the group shared a commitment to take positive action to address the problem of homelessness on Birmingham’s streets.